-F Payment Due By F Period t
+F Payment Due By Per riod

-Total Less Than 1 Year 1 - 3 Years 4 - 5 Years More Than 5 Years
+Total Less Than L Year 1 - 3 Years (In thousands) 4 - 5 Years More Than 5 Years

-(In thousands 5)

-Operating leases(1) \$ 1,05 2 \$ 727 \$ 219 \$ 106
+Operating leases(1) \$ 1,052 \$ 727 \$ 219 \$ 106

-Purchase commitments

-under agreements(2) 37,04 2 37,042
+Purchase commitments under agreements(2) 37,042 37,042

-Term loan(3) 6,91 8 3,474 3,444
+Term loan(3) 6,918 3,474 3,444

-Interest payments on

-debt(3) 1,22 6 940 286
+Interest payments on debt(3) 1,226 940 286

-Revolving line of credit 13,32 6 13,326
+Revolving line of credit(4) 13,326 13,326

-Total \$ 59,56 4 \$ 42,183 \$ 17,275 \$ 106
+Total \$ 59,564 \$ 42,183 \$ 17,275 \$ 106

-(1) Represents future minimum lease commitments under non-cancellable operating lease agreements through which we lease our operating facilities.
+- (1) Represents future minimum lease commitments under non-cancellable operating lease agreements through which we lease our operating facilities.
 Does not include payments we will make under non-cancelable leases we entered into in July and October 2014 in anticipation of relocating our office spaces in Israel and California.
-We expect to make annual payments under these leases of approximately \$1.7 million for 10 years for the offices in Israel and approximately \$0.4 million for 5 years for the offices in California beginning in January 2015 when the lease terms commence.

-- (2) Represents non-cancelable amounts associated with our manufacturing contracts.
+We expect to make annual payments under these leases of approximately \$1.7 million for 10 years for the offices in Israel and approximately \$0.4 million for 5 years for the offices in California beginning in January 2015 when the lease terms commence. - (2) Represents non-cancelable amounts associated with our manufacturing contracts.
 Such purchase commitments are based on our forecasted manufacturing requirements and typically provide for fulfillment within agreed-upon or commercially standard lead-times for the particular part or product.
-The timing and amounts of payments represent our best estimates and may change due to business needs and other factors. - (3) We intend to apply a portion of the net proceeds to repay all outstanding indebtedness under the Kreos term loan, under which \$6.9 million remained outstanding as of June 30, 2014 and which bears interest at a rate of 11.90% per year, compounded on a monthly basis.
+The timing and amounts of payments represent our best estimates and may change due to business needs and other factors. - (3) We intend to apply a portion of the net proceeds to repay all outstanding indebtedness under the Kreos term loan, under which \$6.9 million remained outstanding as of June 30, 2014 and which bears interest at a rate of 11.90% per year, compounded on a monthly basis. - (4) On October 14, 2014, we repaid the entire outstanding balance of the revolving line of credit.